ManeLippert/Bachelorthesis-Shearingrate-Convergence/README.md

     # First Day in the Office in Bayreuth

     #### Thusday 10.05.2022 from 10:00 to 17:30

-    ### Setup Linux Computer
-    After some time of trying I found out that the keyboard is in **english** so this took me some time to figure out.

     ### First Run with gkw
     For the first run I used the [input.dat.minimum](https://github.com/ManeLippert/Bachelorthesis-ZonalFlows/blob/main/gkw/doc/input.dat.minimum) that gaves me the examination files in the ```~/gkw/run``` directory.
 For futher examination I will use ```python``` on my local machine.